 Are you a freelancer?
 Do you own a business?
 That means you’ll have to make quarterly estimated tax payments this year.
+Unfortunately, this tax deadline does not apply to estimated tax payments.
 According to the IRS website, here are the deadlines:

 What Should I Do Before the Tax Deadline?

 If you were a bit behind on filing your taxes this year, the good news is you have a bit more time.
-Here are some things you should do before the July 15 tax deadline comes around.
+Here are some things you should do before this year’s tax deadline comes around.